Factbox: Tributes laud Annan as man of peace and champion of rights

-ACCRA/GENEVA (Reuters) - Tributes have been paid from across the world to former United Nations Secretary-General and Nobel Peace Prize laureate Kofi Annan, who died in hospital in Bern, Switzerland, in the early hours of Saturday aged 80.
+ACCRA/GENEVA (Reuters) - Leaders around the world paid tribute to former United Nations Secretary-General and Nobel Peace Prize laureate Kofi Annan, who died in hospital in Bern, Switzerland, in the early hours of Saturday aged 80.

 “In many ways, Kofi Annan was the United Nations.
 He rose through the ranks to lead the organization into the new millennium with matchless dignity and determination.”